 - ALLI (Alliance of Independent Authors), a highly reliable source for up-to-date facts and information on the most trusted services and publishers

-Our best advice to you: Determine what your specific needs are in a self-publishing course or program before you commit to one company, and do plenty of research to make an informed choice.
+Our best advice to you is to determine what your specific needs are in a self-publishing course or program before you commit to one company, and do plenty of research to make an informed choice.

 Archway's ALLi rating